 5. Mont Saint-Michel

-This is a UNESCO declared World Heritage site and one of the must-visit sites in France.
+This is a UNESCO declared World Heritage site and one of the must-visit sites in France and an exciting tourist spot for the Normandy travel tours.
 High tide turns the abbey into an island that can be accessed only by one road whereas during low tide visitors can take a guided walk down to the Mont Saint-Michel.
 A 200-meter walk brings you to the highest point in the abbey.
 The terrace affords a bird’s eye view of the surrounding areas.

 Location: Bp 22, Au Sommet du village, 50170 Mont-Saint-Michel, France